jesseloudon/jesseloudon.github.io/_posts/2021-07-25-How To Win vs Azure Policy Non Compliance.markdown

 ---
-title: "How To Win vs Azure Policy Non-Compliance"
+title: "How to Win vs Azure Policy Non-Compliance"
 excerpt: "Fixing a design flaw with the existenceCondition for builtin policies"
 header:
     og_image: /assets/images/policy-noncompliance.jpg